www.WillhiteWeb.com: Your online resource for hiking, climbing and travel

 Ephesus, Turkey

 The hotel woke us up at 4:15 a.m.!
 By 4:30 a.m. we were driving into town.
 We waited for bus but only picked up other people.
 Then we waited in another place for our bus to come.
 The mini van even chased the wrong bus down the freeway.
 Finally at 6:40 just as the sun was rising the bus came.
 By 9:30 we were in Selcuk with our tour guy waiting, holding signs with our names on it.
 On tour, we saw the House of Virgin Mary.
 Very interesting.
 Then we dropped down into Ephesus.
 Our tour guide was excellent.
 Ephesus was interesting.
 Lots of reconstruction.
 Lunch was all you can eat.
 We thought it was ok for a Turkish Tour lunch.
 After lunch, we went to one of the 7 wonders of the ancient world.
-There wasn’t anything left!
-Only one column and it wasn’t even the original of the Temple of Artemis.
+There was not anything left!
+Only one column and it was not even the original of the Temple of Artemis.
 After, we were taken to another rug place.
 No more rugs!
 We sat it out.
 After the tour we had about 5 hours to kill before our night bus took us back to Istanbul.
-We didn’t do much, more internet, shopping, had a dinner that cost 2 USD.
+We did not do much, more internet, shopping, had a dinner that cost 2 USD.

 Home